oskardudycz/event-driven.io/content/posts/2024-07-12--emmett_postgresql_event_store/index.pl.md

 }
 ```

-If you're wondering what _getDocumentId_ is, then for _pongoSingleProjection_, it'll automatically use the stream name as the document id.
+If you're wondering what _getDocumentId_ is, then for _pongoSingleStreamProjection_, it'll automatically use the stream name as the document id.

 Suppose you'd like to customise it, e.g. to match events from different streams.
 In that case, you can use the _pongoMultiStreamProjection_ definition, which allows you to specify the document ID matcher for each event.
 For instance: